-The RytmoLas®m is an electrode catheter for HD mapping of intracardiac electrical potentials and for determination of conduction intervals.
-Indirect control of myocardial heating can be performed by continuous monitoring of laser-induced gradual attenuation of local potential amplitudes in the HD LEG recorded via the cable electrodes from the catheter tip.
+RytmoLas[®] is an open-irrigated electrode-laser catheter for HDmapping of intracardiac electrical potentials and for determination of conduction intervals.
+Indirect control of myocardial heating is achieved by continuous monitoring of laser-induced gradual attenuation of local potential amplitudes in the HD-lasermapping electrogram recorded during laser application via the cable electrodes framing the irradiated field.

 Via its optical fiber the cardiac walls can be radiated with laser light.
-A divergent laser beam allows for radiation at lower power short duration (LPSD) without tissue vaporization with crater formation preserving the anatomical integrity of the heart and vessels and allows for selective sympathetic modulation of retrocardiac ganglion plexi.
+A divergent laser beam allows radiation at a low power and short duration (LPSD) without tissue vaporization with crater formation preserving the anatomical integrity of the heart and vessels and allows for selective modulation of retrocardiac ganglion plexi and for segmental renal and pulmonary artery perivascular nerve modulation, or endovenous ablation of varicose leg veins.